alsoscotland/react-super-select/src/examples/markdown/keys/enter.md

 Pressing enter when the the control has focus will open the dropdown.

+#### (Closed Control State - when tag removal button focused)
+- **remove the focused tag** (only applicable to controls with the **tags** property set to true)

+Pressing enter when a tag removal button has focus will remove the tag from the selected values.
+After the tag has been removed, focus is moved to the first-available tag removal button.

 #### (Opened Control State)
 - **Select the currently focused option**